-- a) Where a student has not had three attempts at the assessment for the failed module, the Board will offer the student the choice of either undertaking reassessment in Stage Two, or proceeding to Stage Three and undertaking the reassessment at the first opportunity, or proceeding to Stage Three carrying the fail.
+- a) Where a student has not had three attempts at the assessment for the failed module the Board will offer the student the choice of either undertaking reassessment in Stage Two or proceeding to Stage Three carrying the fail.
 [NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat stage / term may not be available.] - b) Where a student has already had three attempts at the assessment for the failed module the Board will permit the student to proceed to Stage Three carrying the fail.